asdacdsfca/cse15l-lab-reports/lab05.md

 # Lab 05 Grading Script
 ## Introduction
 Welcome to week9!
 This week you are going to explore about grading script!
 Have you ever had a CS class that uses autograder to give feed back about your submission (programming assgiment) and wondering how does it work?
-In this report, we are going to focus on the leanring about some basic idea about it and get some hands on pratice!
+In this report, we are going to focus on leanring about some basic idea about it and get some hands on pratice!

 ## Part 1: Constructing Your Grading Script
 In this part we are going to build our grading script that can give some helpful feedback about students' submissions and give it a grade based on the number of tests passed.